 The correlations between shape parameters of the profiles are illustrated in Fig. 10.
 The first axis of this PCA opposed high initial ring width (RW_a0) and positive initial slope of specific modulus (SM_a1) to high initial specific modulus (SM_a0) and positive slope of ring width (RW_a1).
 This axis opposed high growth rate to high cell wall stiffness.

-It is apparent that the initial slope (_a1) and curvature (_a2) were negatively correlated for all three variables, meaning that the more the variable was initially quickly changing, the more this rate of change was lowered during growth.
+It is apparent that the initial slope (_a1) and curvature (_a2) were negatively correlated for all three variables.
+It suggests that the quickest the variable was initially changing, the more this rate of change was lowered during growth.

 Fig. 10.
 Principal Component Analysis of shape profile parameters.
-See §2.3.3 for the meaning of variables.
+RW: ring width; SG: specific gravity; SM: specific modulus _m: mean value of the property; _s: global slope obtained from the linear regression, _a0, _a1, _a2: initial value, initial slope and curvature, respectively, obtained as the coefficients of the second-degree polynomial regression.

 4. Discussion